 There are no black authors here and very few women (one I think).
 Amazing that so many people need to be reminded of why, or one reason why3; because world literature, over the past three millennia, has been overwhelmingly dominated by European and Asian men.
 Even the woke-Pravda Guardian’s 100 greatest novels were nearly all by The Dreaded White Man.
 If you have to have an ethnically diverse list, again I suggest you go to one where quality is subordinate to keeping people happy.
 There are plenty of them.

 None of this is to say that my subjective taste plays no part whatsoever.
 Of course it does.
-I have a weakness for certain kinds of fantasy, for a start, and I’m English, so I am biased towards my tradition.
+I have a weakness for certain kinds of fantasy, for a start, and I’m English, so I am biased towards my tradition, and I live in a decadent society on the point of collapse, and therefore favour subversion.
 On the whole though, what follows are works which are a lot bigger than me.
 That’s what quality is, something which brings to the self that which is beyond the self, and beyond the self-reinforcing society which it is tragically, and comically, a part of.

 And so we do have a unifying theme.
 These books are all, to a greater or lesser (sometimes much lesser) extent, outsider literature.
 Not in a trivially literal sense (e.g. that of an ethnic outsider), but in that they speak to what lies outside the given — the known, or the knowable.
 This is why merely enjoyable and satisfying authors, such as Edgar Allen Poe and J.R.R.
 Tolkein, are not here, good as they are, because these insiders, and many like them, did not have to struggle to grasp the fundamentally mysterious, to bring a radical truth back to a world which is so resistant to it.